ehlesp/smallab-k8s-pve-guide/G044 - System update 03 ~ Updating VMs and UrBackup.md

 ## Updating the VMs means updating their OS

 This chapter covers how to update the virtual machines and the UrBackup software.
 It is not difficult, but this procedure has its own particularities.
-Be aware that, where I say "update the VMs", what I really mean is to update the Debian operative system running in the VMs and the software packages installed in them.
+Be aware that, where it says "update the VMs", what it really means is to update the Debian operative system running in the VMs and the software packages installed in them.

 ## Examining your VMs